Is Spam Keto Friendly

 Based on the ingredients - not really!

-Spam is a convenient pre-cooked food with keto friendly macros.
-So it is a good food to keep in your pantry even though you may not want to eat it regularly.
+Spam is a convenient pre-cooked food with keto-friendly macros.
+So it is an excellent food to keep in your pantry even though you may not want to eat it regularly.

 Keto Stamp of Approval?

 Spam is low carb with excellent macros but contains sugar and is highly processed.